AsHwAL7/AutoPricePred-Car-Price-Prediction/README.md

 25. highway-mpg: continuous from 16 to 54.
 26. price: continuous from 5118 to 45400.

-## Model Comparison Report

-Create a report stating the performance of multiple models on this data and suggest the best model for production.

 ## Key Features:

 -Regression model trained on 26+ features